 Worship is at the heart of the Christian life and at the heart of our mission as a university.
 Chapel plays a crucial role in forming us into a community that worships God and, thus, to offer all that we know and do as means of glorifying him.

-Under the leadership of Felix Theonugraha, Vice President of Spiritual Life and University Ministries, there are two separate chapel programs at Trinity: one for Trinity College and the other for Trinity Evangelical Divinity School and Trinity Graduate School.
+There are two separate chapel programs at Trinity: one for Trinity College and the other for Trinity Evangelical Divinity School and Trinity Graduate School.

 Students, faculty, and staff of TEDS and TGS join together for corporate worship every Tuesday and Thursday (11:00 AM –11:50 AM) in the A. T. Olson Chapel.
 Chapel is optional but encouraged for graduate students.
 A team of gifted student leaders plan and lead diverse expressions of worship designed to, above all, give glory to God.

 The preaching of the Word is a prominent part of chapel.
 Trinity is blessed to have a wide variety of speakers from among Trinity faculty, as well as highly respected leaders from around the world.
 Chapel is a place of rest as students pause in the midst of busy schedules to be reminded of God’s greatness and grace.

 Chapel is also a place of community building, as students and faculty share times of prayer and testimony together.
 All students are encouraged to make chapel an integral part of their theological training.

 Once every semester, classes are suspended for a Day of Prayer.
 The purpose of this day is to make room for more sustained prayer as well as times of personal and corporate reflection.
 The morning is spent in creative, concerted prayer together in the chapel.
 In the afternoons, advisor/advisee groups continue in prayer, fellowship, and other activities.